 Indiana Hoosiers fans can catch college football on television, though if that’s no longer an option, then we have other methods of streaming the Hoosiers’ game live.

-WE RECOMMEND: Watch Indiana Games with Hulu Live
+Watch Indiana Games with Hulu Live

 Hulu is one of the most reliable names in streaming sports online.
 Their live streaming service is high definition, has very little lag, and works across all devices (computers, tablets, mobile, smart TVs and more).
 There’s no better way to stream live Indiana games online than with Hulu.
 The best part?
 They have a risk-free seven day trial.
 Get access to it here:

 Fubo TV offers great college sports streaming packages

 Fubo started as a plan to make it easier to stream live soccer in the United States, but has since expanded to include college football, basketball, and NFL games (they offer things like NFL RedZone and such).
 Check out their offerings and get an exclusive free trial to stream Indiana Hoosiers games here: